“The seed that falls on good ground will yield a fruitful harvest.”

 - “That tiny little seed you are planting will be the biggest crop in your field.”
 (Mark 4:30-32)

 Finally, Jesus’ concept of farming includes the possibility for exponential growth.
 Jesus predicted that some of those seeds could produce as much as 30, or 60, or 100 fold return.
 Best to wait and see before getting carried away!
 But I am eager to observe the outcome of my small gospel-planting project.
-My hope is that at least some of those who read the actual gospel will modify their way of thinking about Jesus, and believe in the possibility of a world under His direct supervision and benign leadership.
+My hope is that at least some of those who read the actual gospel will modify their way of thinking about Jesus, and believe in the possibility of a world completely immersed in his divine and passionate love.

-To mix my metaphors once again, I would like to see many people cast their vote in favor of Jesus, and cultivate his message in their hearts.
+To mix my metaphors once again, I would like to see many people cast their vote in favor of Jesus, and cultivate his love in their hearts.